xellotath/Slot-Machine-Emulator/README.md

 # Slot Machine Emulator

-A C-based emulator for slot machine game mechanics, designed to simulate spins, track winnings, and manage both fair and unfair play databases.
+A C-based emulator for slot machine game mechanics, designed to simulate spins, track winnings in a database, and manage the data.

 ## Features